 Lisa Walters-Hoffert.
 Ms. Walters-Hoffert co-founded Private Daré in 2015 and served as its Chief Business Officer since its inception and until the closing of the Cerulean/Private Daré stock purchase transaction, at which time she was appointed Chief Financial Officer of the combined company.
-During the 25 years prior to joining Private Daré, Ms. Walters-Hoffert was an investment banker focused primarily on raising equity capital for, and providing advisory services to, small-cap public companies.
-From 2003 to 2015, Ms. Walters-Hoffert worked for Roth Capital Partners, an investment banking firm focused on providing investment banking services to such companies, most recently serving as Managing Director in the Investment Banking Division, overseeing the firm's San Diego office and its activities with respect to medical device, diagnostic and specialty pharma companies.
-At Roth Capital Partners, Ms. Walters-Hoffert trained and managed transaction deal teams and was responsible for the oversight of all aspects of transactions, including due diligence, internal communications with sales forces and external communications with institutional investors, among others.
+Ms. Walters-Hoffert currently serves on the board of directors of Flux Power Holdings, Inc. and as chair of its audit committee.
+During the 25 years prior to founding Private Daré, Ms. Walters-Hoffert was an investment banker focused primarily on raising equity capital for, and providing advisory services to, small-cap public companies.
+From 2003 to 2015, Ms. Walters-Hoffert worked for Roth Capital Partners, most recently serving as Managing Director in the Investment Banking Division, overseeing the firm's San Diego office and its activities with respect to medical device, diagnostic and specialty pharma companies.
 Ms. Walters-Hoffert has held various positions in the corporate finance and investment banking divisions of Citicorp Securities in San José, Costa Rica and Oppenheimer & Co, Inc. in New York City, New York.
-Ms. Walters-Hoffert has served as a member of the board of directors of the San Diego Venture Group, as Past Chair of the UCSD Librarian's Advisory Board and as Immediate Past Chair of the Board of Planned Parenthood of the Pacific Southwest.
+Ms. Walters-Hoffert has served as a member of the board of directors of the San Diego Venture Group, as past chair of the UCSD Librarian's Advisory Board and as past chair of the board of directors of Planned Parenthood of the Pacific Southwest.
+She currently serves as chair of the audit committee of Clearity Foundation.
 Ms. Walters-Hoffert graduated from Duke University with a B.S. in Management Sciences, magna cum laude.